 An actuary is an expert in the mathematics of finance, statistics and risk theory.
-The Teachers' Pension Plan Act requires that the NBTPP undergo an actuarial valuation for funding purposes by a professionally accredited actuary at least once every three years following the July 1, 2014 conversion date.
+The Teachers' Pension Plan Act requires that the NBTPP undergo an Actuarial Valuation by a professionally accredited actuary at least once every three years following the July 1, 2014 conversion date.
 The Board of Trustees approves the actuarial assumptions used for the valuation.

-The actuary is also engaged to provide an actuarial valuation of the pension plan on a going concern basis (i.e., assumes the Plan continues to operate normally) and on a solvency basis (i.e., the Plan is assumed to be wound up on the valuation date) in accordance with standards set by the Canadian Institute of Actuaries.
+The Actuarial Valuation of the pension plan is conducted on a funding and a going concern basis (i.e., both assume the Plan continues to operate indefinitely) and on an hypothetical wind-up basis (i.e., assumes the Plan is to be wound up on the valuation date) in accordance with standards set by the Canadian Institute of Actuaries.
 To prepare these valuations, the actuary obtains current membership data and asset mix information from Vestcor.

-In the years in which an actuarial valuation report is not undertaken, a cost certificate with respect to the funding policy is prepared.
+In the years in which an Actuarial Valuation Report is not undertaken, a Cost Certificate with respect to the funding basis is prepared.

-Morneau Shepell was reappointed as the actuary for the NBTPP for the Cost Certificate Report as at August 31, 2018.
+LifeWorks (formerly known as Morneau Shepell) was reappointed as the actuary for the preparation of the NBTPP Cost Certificate as at August 31, 2020.